 - Ultrasound – Also called sonography, breast ultrasound is frequently used to evaluate breast abnormalities that are found with screening or diagnostic mammography or during a physician performed clinical breast exam.
 Ultrasound is excellent at imaging cysts or dense masses.

 - MRI – A diagnostic tool that is excellent for imaging soft tissue; it can provide contrast detail between different tissue with very similar densities.
 To capture MRI images, a patient is typically positioned within an MRI scanner, lying down.

 - Needle Core Biopsies – A procedure that involves removing small samples of breast tissue using a needle.
 Tissue samples are removed and evaluated by a pathologist.

 3D tomosynthesis mammography

 Stay ahead of breast disease

 The first step to staying ahead of breast disease is to know your body.
-Schedule an annual mammogram at the Mary Lou Beshears Breast Care Center by calling 719-365-2900.
+Schedule an annual mammogram with us.
 A doctor’s referral is not needed for an annual screening mammogram.

 Additional or earlier screenings may be recommended.
-Memorial also offers a High Risk Clinic at its Breast Surgery Center in Briargate.
+Memorial also offers a High-Risk Clinic at its Breast Surgery Center in Briargate.
 We offer personalized assessments for women who may have a higher-than-average risk for breast cancer.
-Call 719-477-0211 to schedule an appointment with the High Risk Clinic.

 Awards and recognition